 - Heat a little bit of oil in a pan and cook the bacon rasher pieces for 2-3 minutes.
 Remove the cooked bacon and keep the oil in the pan.

 - Cut the cauliflower into bite sized pieces.
 Add the cauliflower pieces to the same pan you cooked the bacon.
 Stir for half a minute and then add half a cup of water in.
 Cook for 4-5 minutes over medium heat until the water has evaporated (the cauliflower shouldn't get soft).

-- Cut the pepper, pickled cucumber and spring onions into small pieces around 0.5in (1cm).
+- Cut the pepper, pickled cucumber and green onions into small pieces around 0.5in (1cm).

-- Add the cauliflower, bacon pieces, pepper, cucumber and spring onions in a big bowl.
+- Add the cauliflower, bacon pieces, pepper, cucumber and green onions in a big bowl.

 - In a small bowl, mix the cream cheese, mayonnaise and hard cheese.
 Add them to the big bowl with the vegetables and bacon and mix well until all well combined.